 Chicken Enchiladas Suizas are easy enough for every day, impressive enough for casual entertaining.
-“Suizas” roughly means Swiss, and when used to describe enchiladas, it means the dish is topped with a cream or creamy cheese-based sauce (not cream cheese sauce!)
+“Suizas” roughly means Swiss, and when used to describe enchiladas, it means the dish is topped with a cream or creamy cheese-based (not cream cheese!) sauce.

 - 1 (4-ounce) can chopped green chiles

-- 2 teaspoons pureed chipotle peppers in adobo sauce, or to taste (optional)
+- 1 1/2 to 2 teaspoons puréed chipotle peppers in adobo sauce, or to taste (optional)

-- In medium skillet, melt butter over medium heat.
-Cook onion and bell peppers until just soft, around 5 to 8 minutes.
+- In large skillet, melt butter over medium heat.
+Cook onion and bell peppers until soft, around 5 to 8 minutes.
 Transfer to large mixing bowl.
-Stir in chicken, cheddar cheese, green chiles, salsa, cilantro, cumin, and chipotle peppers, if desired.
+Stir in chicken, cheddar cheese, green chiles, salsa, cilantro, cumin, and chipotle peppers.
 Season with salt and fresh ground pepper to taste.

-- Place 1 flour tortilla on flat surface and place about 1/3 cup chicken mixture along 1 edge.
+- Place 1 flour tortilla on flat surface and place about 1/3 full cup chicken mixture along 1 edge.
 Roll up from filling side, and place, seam side down, in prepared pan.
 Repeat process with remaining chicken mixture.
-Sprinkle Monterey Jack over top of enchiladas.
+Sprinkle Monterey Jack cheese evenly over top of enchiladas.

 Make ahead: Enchiladas can be assembled without the cream-broth sauce, covered and refrigerated overnight.
 Bring to room temperature before using.